data-ethics-and-society/data-ethics-and-society-reading-group/Guides/tools.md

 # What tools we use to organise our events

 Working collaboratively across the public sector is hard, and as a result we use a variety of tools and services to help us.
+Please note that these are up-to-date as of the time of writing but may need to change at short notice due to tool availability, pricing etc.

 ## Email